divyavanmahajan/jsforce_downloader/README.md

 # jsforce_downloader

 Extract report data from Salesforce into a comma separated file.
-This package includes 4 components that can be used independantly.
+This package includes 4 components that can be used independently.
 - nodejs library to download Salesforce reports that have a date filter.
 - jsforce_downloader - command line utility to download Salesforce reports. (command line wrapper of the downloader).
 - jsforce_s3_downloader - command line utility to download Salesforce reports directly to S3.